 What are some Teacher Appreciation Ideas for 2020?

-Do you have a special teacher or teachers that your child or children love, who did an excellent job pre quarantine and who has continued to support and show love to your child during these strange times?
+Do you have a special teacher or teachers that your child or children love, who did an excellent job pre quarantine and who has continued to support and show love to your child using distance learning during these strange times?
 Unsure of how to show your appreciation?
 Here are some ideas :

 This post may contain affiliate links.
 If you click and buy, I may receive a small commission (at no cost to you).
 Please see my full disclosure policy for details.